Benny Hill: The Benny Hill Show

 The alternative comedian Ben Elton made a headline-grabbing allegation, both on the TV show Saturday Live and in the January 1987 edition of Q magazine, that The Benny Hill Show incited crimes and misdemeanours.
 "We know in Britain, women can't even walk safe in a park anymore.
 That, for me, is worrying."
 A writer in The Independent newspaper, though, opined that Elton's charge was "like watching an elderly uncle being kicked to death by young thugs".
 GQ magazine stated, "Pompous and portentous as this is, blaming Hill for rape statistics is like pointing a finger at concert pianists for causing elephant poaching."
 Elton later parodied himself in Harry Enfield & Chums as Benny Elton, a politically correct spoilsport; Elton ends up being chased by angry women, accompanied by the "Yakety Sax" theme, after trying to force them to be more feminist.
 A spokesman for the Broadcasting Standards Council commented that "the convention is becoming increasingly offensive [...]
 It's not as funny as it was to have half-naked girls chased across the screen by a dirty old man."

 In late May 1989, Hill announced that after 21 years with Thames Television, he was quitting and taking a year off.
 His shows had earned Thames £26 million, with a large percentage due to the success of his shows in the United States.
 John Howard Davies, the head of Light Entertainment at Thames Television, was cited by the British press as the man who sacked Hill when the company decided not to renew his contract.
 "The show was past its sell-by date", Davies told The Guardian.
 "The audiences were going down, the programme was costing a vast amount of money, and he (Hill) was looking a little tired."'

-In 1991, Hill started work on a new television series called Benny Hill's World Tour, which would see Hill performing his sketches in various places around the world in places his show had become popular.
-However, Hill managed to record only one special called Greetings from New York (with regular cast members such as Henry McGee, Bob Todd and Sue Upton), with the show becoming billed as "his final TV appearance" when released on DVD.
+In 1991, Hill started work on a new television series called Benny Hill's World Tour, which would see Hill performing his sketches around the world in places his show had become popular.
+However, Hill managed to record only one special, called Greetings from New York (with regular cast members such as Henry McGee, Bob Todd and Sue Upton), with the show becoming billed as "his final TV appearance" when released on DVD.